Your guide to muscle-building, plant-based proteins

 the trouble with meat

 I gave up eating meat for a number of reasons.
 It's high in saturated fat, cholesterol, and calories.
 Eating it has been linked to higher rates of heart disease, certain types of cancer, type 2 diabetes, and stroke.
 The animal agriculture industry is cruel, wastes extraordinary amounts of water, and contributes significantly to global warming, among other environmental problems.
-Plus, animals are often pumped up with antibiotics, because industrial farms are so unhealthy, and growth hormone.
+Plus, animals are often pumped up with antibiotics, because industrial farms are so unhealthy.

 I don't eat dairy either, for many of the same reasons.
 But I hardly ever worry about getting enough protein.
 I get plenty of it simply by eating a varied plant-based diet.
 I also follow the guidance shared by the nutritionists at Your Daily Vegan: “If you are consuming enough [plant-based] calories to sustain your weight,” they write, “you are likely meeting your protein needs.”